flexudy-pipe/qugeev/README.md

 # qugeev
 A simple way to evaluate question generation models.

 Questions Asking is an important NLP task.
-Making sure that your model predicts the right answers are predicted is crucial for quality assurance.
+Making sure that the right answers are predicted is crucial for quality assurance.
 I will assume that you have access to a software, library or tool of some kind, that can generate question-answer pairs from text (called the context).

 This library uses [deepset's haystack](https://github.com/deepset-ai/haystack) to evaluate the answers your model (tool or software) predicts.